 Creating a WordPress service

-- On the "Cluster Management" page, select the ID of the cluster to create the service and go to the "Deployment" page of the workload in the cluster.
-Then, click Create, as shown in the following figure.
+- On the Cluster Management page, click the ID of the cluster for which the service is to create to go to the Deployment page of the cluster and click Create, as shown in the figure below.

-- On the "Create Workload" page, specify the basic information of the workload as instructed.
-See the figure below.
+- On the Create Workload page, specify basic information of the workload as instructed in the figure below.

-- Description: specify the related information of the workload.
+- Description: specify related workload information.

-- Namespace: select a namespace as required.
+- Namespace: select a namespace based on your requirements.

-- Type: select a type as required.
+- Type: select a type based on your requirements.

 - Name: enter the custom container name.
-In this example, the name is
+In this example,

 - Image: enter

-- Image Tag: enter
+- Image Tag: enter latest.